 While the pressure to conform and fit in is huge, it also overshadows the benefits of developing your voice.
 And it does take courage to take that step.

-Why is speaking in your own voice one of the best ways to position yourself to be easily found by those looking for what you offer.
+Speaking in your own voice is one of the best ways to position yourself to be easily found by those looking for what you offer.